Ethan Allen (armsmaker): Cartridge pistols

 Following the introduction of the .22 Rimfire, Allen and Wheelock introduced the larger .32 Caliber Rimfire.
-Stronger to accommodate the more powerful cartridge, the .32 caliber followed the design cues of the .22 in being a single-action, spur trigger revolver.
-The cylinder accommodated six cartridges, and barrels could be had in either three, four, or five inch lengths.
-Engraving on the cylinder was a country scenes with dogs chasing a rabbit.
+Stronger to accommodate the more powerful cartridge, the .32 caliber followed the design cues of the .22 in being a single-action, spur-trigger revolver.
+The cylinder accommodated six cartridges, and barrels could be had in either three-, four-, or five-inch lengths.
+Engraving on the cylinder was a country scene with dogs chasing a rabbit.
 There are three 'models' with detail improvements, though the basic design remained unchanged.
-Cylinder, and consequently frame, length grew from .905 inch to .940 inch to 1.2 inches.
-Production likely began in 1858, and ceased in 1863 per the patent suit described above.
+The cylinder, and consequently frame, length grew from .905 inch to .940 inch to 1.2 inches.
+Production likely began in 1858 and ceased in 1863 per the patent suit described above.
 Production, or at least assembly, resumed presumably at the expiration of the Rollin White patent as a catalog from 1871 offers them at $9.25.
-A patent was granted 1860 to reduce drag on the recoil shield applied to this revolver as well as the lipfire revolvers.
+A patent was granted in 1860 to reduce drag on the recoil shield applied to this revolver as well as the lipfire revolvers.
 A later patent with a simplified action was granted in 1861.
 With the solid frame design, these revolvers were far stronger than the contemporary Smith and Wesson Model 2.
 In fact, the author would challenge that the design is much more sophisticated than the contemporary Smith & Wesson.
 Though it cannot be confirmed, it likely beat the Smith & Wesson Model 2 to market.